chiziuwaga/fixitforme-contractor/docs/Phased_Implementation_Plan.md

 4.  **UI Shell:**
     *   ✅ Integrate the Mantine UI library.
+    *   ✅ Build the main contractor dashboard with professional desktop-first design
     *   🔄 Build the main application layout, including the header, navigation, and the static structure of the `/contractor/dashboard` based on the ASCII mockup in `FixItForMe_Contractor_Module_Specs.md`.

 ---